AndresSalomon1990/delilah-resto-mysql/README.md

 1. Navigate to './api/db/' and create the database structure with the file 'delilah_resto_db_structure.sql'.

+2. Install the dependencies listed in `package.json` with `npm install`.

-2. Start the server with the command:
+3. Start the server with the command:

 `node server.js` or `nodemon server.js`

 It runs in port 3000.

-3. Then you can start making request to the different paths.
+4. Then you can start making request to the different paths.

-4. **Check the docs in**:
+5. **Check the docs in**:

 	[http://localhost.com:3000/api/docs] or in the file 'spec.yml'